Merkoba/Effer/README.md

 Row spacing can be enabled or disabled.

-Color themes can be changed.
+Colors can be configured through RGB.

 # About Security